 Vulvar varicose veins are bulging veins in the inner and outer labia.
-Those who have varicose veins in the pelvis are more likely to have vulvar varicose veins, while the condition also occurs during pregnancy.
+Those with varicose veins in the pelvis are more likely to have vulvar varicose veins, while the condition also occurs during pregnancy.

 Vulvar varicose veins can be asymptomatic and remain undetected and untreated due to a lack of symptoms.
 However, pelvic and vulvar varicose veins can be extremely painful and affect quality of life significantly.